BraveHeart64/PythonCarrol/README.md

 # PythonCarrol
-Just  me creating a small project as a discration from my Major project while in school.
+Just  me creating a small project as a distraction from major projects.